2026 Onalaska School District Replacement Levy

 For example, if you own property with an assessed value of:

-Remember, this is a replacement levy.
+Remember, this levy replaces the levy expiring in 2025 .
 The calculation is the estimated total cost to property owners, not an additional tax.

 Actual year-to-year levy rates will be based on the total assessed property value across Onalaska School District.
 We can only collect the total funds approved by voters.
 If property values rise, the rate per $1,000 of assessed property value will drop.